An official website of the United States government

 ARM High Performance Computing Webinar, September 2023

-ARM offers high performance computing (HPC) resources for users to conduct big-data analytics and machine learning for atmospheric and climate science research.
+ARM offers high performance computing (HPC) resources for users to conduct big-data analytics and machine learning for atmospheric research.
 The ARM Data Center provides a co-located data and computing platform that enables users to work with large volumes of ARM data without downloading them.

 This webinar showed attendees how to request access to and start using ARM’s HPC resources, and schedule and run parallel jobs.
 ARM Data Center staff also gave examples of parallel computation using Python and Dask.